 Reputation lens refers to the fact that a firm's reputation impacts many facets of its value.
-Some aspects of reputational risk have already been covered in "Market" and "Policy and Legal"; other aspects include shifts in consumer preferences and increased stakeholder concern or negative stakeholder feedback.
+Some aspects of reputational risk have already been covered in "Market" and "Policy and Legal"; other aspects include shifts in consumer preferences, stigmatization of a sector, increased stakeholder concern or negative stakeholder feedback.